SaladDais/tailslide/README.md

 # Intro

-libSLing provides a parser, AST representation, and tree walker for Second Life's Linden Scripting Language.
+libSLing provides an embeddable parser, AST representation, and tree walker for Second Life's Linden Scripting Language.

 Also provided is a CLI utility to quickly lint or optimize LSL scripts, as well as visualize the AST of the supplied script.

+# Credits
+libSLing is heavily based on the [lslint](https://github.com/pclewis/lslint) LSL linter written by pclewis, see the [NOTICE.txt](NOTICE.txt) file for the original README and credits.

-## Build
+# Build

 ## Linux & OSX

-libSLing is only tested on Linux & OS X, and requires `cmake`, `flex` and `bison`.
+`cmake`, `flex` and `bison` must be installed through your system's package manager.

 ```bash
 git clone https://github.com/SaladDais/libSLing.git